 Any grants are given as a last resort.
 The household (whether they rent or own) must have no other resources available to them.
 This eviction and foreclosure prevention program is the last option that can be used to eliminate the risk of homelessness in the community.

-Homeless assistance provided in Polk County – Note there is often a waiting list in place.
+Stability along with homeless assistance provided in Polk County is limited.
+Note there is often a waiting list in place.
 There will need to be a meeting that takes place between the agency as well as the case manager.
 Any funds or vouchers will be paid out over time.
 Rarely, if ever, is emergency help provided, especially when it comes to security deposits.

 Financial aid is temporary in nature.
 There may be HUD grants to pay for back rent or utilities, including water or heating bills.
 Or when needed, vouchers can be used to pay for a motel when all of the local shelters are filled to capacity.